Tippen: Play

 Players must follow suit if possible, otherwise may trump if able.
 If the trick has already been trumped, they may overtrump or discard as they please.
 If there are at least three active players, the first must lead a trump.
-If the player who took the first trick has the trump Deuce, he must lead it to the second trick.
+A player who took the first trick and has the trump Deuce, must lead it to the second trick.

 To limit the size of the pot, players usually agree a maximum bête.
 Everything above that is set aside for the next or subsequent deals along with the basic stake anted by the dealer.